SamWikeley/refusal-robustness-eval/README.md

 ## Overview

-This project implements a comprehensive evaluation framework deseigned to assess the propensity of large language models (LLMs) to comply with adversarial prompts.
+This project implements a comprehensive evaluation framework designed to assess the propensity of large language models (LLMs) to comply with adversarial prompts.
 The framework is implemented from scratch and supports both custom datasets and industry-standard benchmarks, such as AdvBench [[1]](#1).

 Given a dataset of intentionally malicious requests, the program automatically generates an evaluation dataset based on 7 distinct prompt variations designed to bypass LLM safety protocols.
 Each evaluation prompt is sent to a target model via API integration and the model responses are classified by a refusal detection algorithm.
 The program computes refusal rates by attack type and identifies the most effective jailbreak methods.